sriramlab/AutoComplete/README.md

 python fit.py datasets/random/data.csv --id_name ID --batch_size 512 --epochs 50 --lr 0.1 --device cpu:0
 ```

-The `id_name` option specifies which column of the dataset to use as an identifier for each sample.
+The first row of the data file is expected to be a header with names for each column, where the `id_name` option specifies which column of the dataset to use as an identifier for each sample.
+Missing values should be left as blank entries in the CSV file without any NA or NaN tokens.
+The expected formatting is therefore eg. `1,,2` where there is a missing value implied between 1 and 2.

 Continuous or binary-valued features will be automatically detected based on the number of unique values which are present per feature
 (having only 2 values will be interpreted as a binary feature).
-Missing values should be left as blank entries in the CSV file without any NA or NaN tokens.
-The expected formatting is therefore eg. `1,,2` where there is a missing value implied between 1 and 2.

 A version of the dataset with imputed values will be saved with a prefix in the same folder such as `imputed_{data_file}`.
 Alternatively the output file path can be manually specified using the `--output` option.